henrikklarup/techramblings/src/pages/posts/build-a-blog.md

 ### Create a blog template.
 It was really easy to get started on using astro, as it comes with a lot of different templates one can use.

 The only thing you need to do is to use the `create-astro` command, and it will guide you through it.
-Go [here](https://docs.astro.build/en/installation/) to see the details.
+Go to the [astro installtion page](https://docs.astro.build/en/installation/) to see the details.

 ```bash